proton-charge/positron-website/src/pages/index.md

         image: images/data-management.png
         image_alt: App user profile preview
         content: >-
-          From BigData to Business Intelligence and AI, we manage all aspects of the lifecycle of data creation, ingestion, transformation and storage.
+          Small or big, structured or unstructured, no matter what type of data managment you need,  we make the process painless.

-          Small or big, structured or unstructured, we make data managment painless
+          We manage all aspects of the lifecycle of data creation, ingestion, transformation and storage.
         actions:
           - label: Learn More
             url: /approach